datdotorg/datdot-node-rust/README.md

 `cargo build -p node-cli`

-add the `--release` flag to either of those commands to create a release build - debug and release builds will be located in `./target`
+add the `--release` flag to either of those commands to create a release build - debug and release builds will be located in `./target/release` or `./target/debug`

+### Running

+currently, executing `./target/release/substrate --dev` runs a dev node.
+You can interact with this node by using the [Polkadot.js Apps UI](https://polkadot.js.org/apps/) - selecting "local node" as your endpoint in the settings page should connect you to your node; however, until you [specify the additional types](https://polkadot.js.org/api/start/types.extend.html#user-defined-types) in the developer tab, all functionality of the Apps UI will remain disabled.

 ```